 Encryption is a way to enhance the security of a message or file by scrambling the contents so that it can only be read by someone who has the right encryption key to unscramble it.

-There is a good, free, open-source tool that can help you do this, called TrueCrypt.
-Much like a safe, Crypt creates an encrypted container on your computer or hard drive, that you can put as many files as you like into.
+Many activists use TrueCrypt, but serious vulnerabilities have recently been found in it.
+VeraCrypt is a good, free, open-source, alternative that we recommend instead.
+Much like a safe, VeraCrypt creates an encrypted container on your computer or hard drive, that you can put as many files as you like into.

-Learn how to set-up and use it in our TrueCrypt tool guide.
+We will shortly be creating a tool guide for VeraCrypt.
+For now, users can get a step-by-step guide of how to use and install it here.

 2. Tips on using file encryption safely

-There are a few things you should bear in mind when using TrueCrypt and tools like it.
+There are a few things you should bear in mind when using VeraCrypt and tools like it.
 No matter how sturdy your safe is, it won't do you a whole lot of good if you leave the door open.
-When your TrueCrypt volume or container is 'mounted' (what it calls open to view your files), your data may be vulnerable, so you should keep it closed except when you are actually reading or modifying the files inside it.
+When your VeraCrypt volume or container is 'mounted' (what it calls open to view your files), your data may be vulnerable, so you should keep it closed except when you are actually reading or modifying the files inside it.

 There are a few situations when it is especially important that you remember to ‘dismount’ (what it calls close) your encrypted volume: